ShahinSha-dot/SpotifyFreeDownload/README.md

 ## hello there

 ### After 3 days of coding i have finished spotify downloader.
-> Everone who supported me in this project I owe you guys deeply </ br>
+> For everone who supported me in this project I owe you guys deeply and
 > thank you **CODESHARK**

 ## this python programme download all song in spotify playlist